How Do You Know You're in Labour? Signs to Look Out For.

 You might be feeling sick, or hot or shaky.
 You might have an upset stomach and need the toilet and you might be feeling the need to wee a lot.

 Following this, if the labour and birth has been undisturbed, you may start to feel a bit pushy.
 Kind of like a nudgy pushing down.
 You may feel this at the end or during each of your surges/contractions.
-If your baby is well positioned and things are moving on well you may start to feel the Foetal Ejection Reflex which is a normal, natural and undeniable desire to push or bear down.
+If your baby is well positioned and things are moving on well you may start to feel a normal, natural and undeniable desire to push or bear down.
 This feeling is purposeful and powerful and is the normal reflex for bringing your baby down and out into the world.
 The best way I can describe this powerful sensation is for you to imagine the vomit reflex, but going down and not up.
+Alternatively you may just be feeling enormous pressure toward your bottom that feels better in certain positions or breathing in a certain way.

 You will then begin to feel what is referred to as the ‘ring of fire’, this is just your body stretching and opening as it is meant to do.